qinyu8028/mini-gpt2/README.md

 This will automatically install dependencies and activate the environment.

+This repository includes a manual implementation of AdamW.

 ## About GPT-2
 GPT-2 is a decoder-only transformer model that use a sequence of previous tokens to predict the next token.